moderndatacompany/dataos.info/docs/interfaces/cli.md

  2. Get the following items from our Customer Success team:
     - DataOS prime apikey
-    - The domain name of the DataOS context/instance
+    - Domain name of the DataOS context/instance
     - Version of the CLI to be installed
- 3. Find out the operating system you are using, and the architecture of the processor.
-This is the list of possible Arch values which are supported:
+ 3. Find out the operating system you are using, and the processor's architecture.
+The following is a list of supported Arch values:

      | Operating System | Processor | Arch |